KaiPereira/portfolio/src/lib/posts/juice.md

 So we spent a couple hours in the zoo and then headed out to our next location, a Buddhist temple!

-Now I legitimately don't remember eating a thing during this day, maybe I had some PB and J at the hotel, but we were so focused on seeing as much as possible today, it was not on our radar!

 So we pack out, and take another DiDi to the Buddhist temple, and boy, this was the coolest thing I ever saw in China.
 This place was straight out of a movie, we hopped out of the car, and immediately entered these doors, over 20ft tall, and make our way into this huge auditorium with the largest statue of Buddha, I've seen in my life!!!

 I do NOT think we were supposed to be here, but we tried to stay respectful and scuttled out into the back gardens of the temple!
 This area was a huge pavilion with looming temples all around, the smell of incense was overcoming, as I think we were here during like a special holiday or something in China...